flyingfishfuse/pybashy/README.md

   - functions MUST START with "function"
   - Classes not allowed as implied inheritance isnt working yet

+you import modules with :

+	new_command = CommandRunner()
+	new_command.dynamic_import('commandtest')

+to run the execution pool, you use the worker_bee() function:

+	finished_command = new_command.worker_bee()

+Every command is a dict with an array of four string fields as the value:

+	{'test1' : ['ls -la ~/','','','']}

+	Array fields are as follows:
+  	  - Name of Command
+  	  - Command
+  	  - Informational message to print
+  	  - Success message
+  	  - Failure message

+Multiple commands can be placed in a dict, that are run sequentially:

+	{
+	  'test1' : ['ls -la ~/','','',''],
+	  'test2' : ['ls -la ./','','','']
+	}

 Basic structure of an extension/script is as thus

     steps = { 'ls_user' : ["ls -la ~/", "[+] Command Sucessful", "[-]  Command Failed!
 Check the logfile!"],